HwanieKim/Socratic_Tutor/README.md

 The application will start on `http://127.0.0.1:7862`

-### 5. Initialize the System
+### 5. Initialize the System (Enhanced Step-by-Step Guide)

 1. Open your browser to `http://127.0.0.1:7862`

-2. **First Time Setup**:
+2. **Step 1: Upload Documents** 📝

+    - The chat interface will be **disabled** until you complete this step
-    - Click "1.
-Create Index" to process your PDF documents
+    - Upload your PDF documents using the file upload area
+    - You'll see a status update when upload is successful
+    - Chat placeholder will show: _"Please complete Step 1: Upload your documents first"_

+3. **Step 2: Create Index** ⚙️

+    - After uploading, the "Create Index" button will appear
-    - Wait for processing to complete (may take several minutes)
+    - Click it to process your documents (may take several minutes)
+    - Chat remains **disabled** with message: _"Please complete Step 2: Create index from your documents"_
+    - Wait for the "Index created successfully" message

+4. **Step 3: Start Tutoring** ✅
+    - Once both steps are complete, the chat interface will be **enabled**
+    - Chat placeholder changes to: _"Ready!
+Ask me anything about your documents..."_
+    - You can now ask questions and engage with your AI tutor

+> **Note**: The system enforces this step-by-step process to ensure proper setup.
+You cannot access the chat until both document upload and index creation are completed.

     - Click "2.
 Initialize Engine" to start the tutor

 3. **Subsequent Uses**:
     - If index exists, just click "2.
 Initialize Engine"
 4. Begin asking questions about your documents!